Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type: Abstract

 \section{Abstract}

 It is known that the cotangent bundle $\Omega_Y$ of an irreducible Hermitian symmetric space $Y$ of compact type is stable.
-Except for a few obvious exceptions, we show that if $X \subset Y$ is a complete intersection such that ${\rm Pic}(Y) \to {\rm Pic}(X)$ is surjective, then the restriction $\Omega_{Y|X}$ is stable.
+We show that if $X \subset Y$ is a subvariety whose structure sheaf has a short split resolution and such that the restriction map ${\Pic}(Y) \to {\Pic}(X)$ is surjective, then, apart from a few exceptions, the restriction $\Omega_{Y|X}$ is stable.
 We then address some cases where the Picard group increases by restriction.